ten-protocol/go-ten/tools/walletextension/README.md

 ![Gateway Architecture](../../design/architecture/gw_architecture.png)

+The Gateway runs inside a TEE, and clients create (encrypted) HTTPS connections into the enclave.
+We designed a crypto-economic protocol to guarantee that users are always routed into the enclave.

 ## How authentication & viewing keys work

-At a high level, users authenticate with the gateway using an **encryption token** and a **viewing key** that is cryptographically tied to their wallet accounts.
-In the code this token is often called `userID`, but in this document we always refer to it as **`encryptionToken`**.
+At a high level, users authenticate with the gateway using an **encryption token**.
+The token is linked to a **viewing key** that is cryptographically tied to their wallet accounts.

+Note: In the code, this token is often called `userID`, but in this document we always refer to it as **`encryptionToken`**.

 The gateway uses the viewing key to open an **encrypted, authenticated channel** to the TEN node on behalf of the user.

 - **1. Create a user & token (`/v1/join`)**
   - Gateway generates a fresh viewing key pair and derives an `encryptionToken`